calhoward/calhoward.github.io/_posts/2024-09-08-Function-Key-Switching-for-iTerm2.md

 ## Testing the Setup

-After configuring both tools, restart Karabiner-Elements and reload the Hammerspoon configuration (click the Hammerspoon icon in the menu bar and choose "'Reload Config'").
+After configuring both tools, restart Karabiner-Elements and reload the Hammerspoon configuration (click the Hammerspoon icon in the menu bar and choose "`Reload Config`").

-Now, open iTerm2 and press any of the function keys ('F1'-'F12').
+Now, open iTerm2 and press any of the function keys (`F1`-`F12`).
 You should notice that they behave like traditional function keys, enabling functionality that's typically required in a terminal environment.
 Switch back to any other application, and your function keys will revert to their default macOS behavior-- controlling brightness, volume, and other system settings.

 ## Enjoy Seamless Switching